- About DCC

 Part-time matriculated students are eligible for some of the same types of aid as full-time students.
 There are also some governmental programs which provide aid specifically for part-time matriculated students.
 All students (full-time or part-time) are encouraged to complete the application procedure in order to receive consideration for any appropriate programs for which they are eligible.

-All the required papers and forms needed to apply for various types of financial aid are available from the Office of Financial Aid at Dutchess Community College.
+All the required papers and forms needed to apply for various types of financial aid are available from the Office of Student Financial Services at Dutchess Community College.

 Income Documentation.
 All financial aid applicants and/or their families may be required to submit proof of income, including but not limited to, copies of tax documents or proof provided directly from the Internal Revenue Service.
 Documentation of nontaxable income may be requested as well.
 Each student is notified individually regarding the outstanding documents needed to complete their application for financial aid.